dylanesque/Cheatsheets/react.md

 - On importing React: https://epicreact.dev/importing-react-through-the-ages/

+- The best definition of props and state, from the React Native docs:

+> "As a general rule, use props to configure a component when it renders.
+Use state to keep track of any component data that you expect to change over time."

 - `propTypes` provide runtime validation for React props.
 While you could use this, it may be better to use TypeScript instead, as it covers a lot more bases in terms of static analysis, and catches them earlier to boot.

 - Styling in React happens in one of two basic ways: a) Writing styles inline with the `style` prop, and b) Standard CSS applied with the `className` prop.